You Can't Trifle With Sin

 — Romans 6:23

-One evening I was working in the Emergency Department of our local hospital when one of the mental health counsellors pulled me aside to talk about a patient.
+I was working in the Emergency Department of our local hospital when one of the mental health counsellors pulled me aside to discuss a patient.

-“Katie’s an 11 year old girl, depressed since the summer.
+“Katie’s an 11-year-old girl, depressed since the summer.
 She claims to hear her dead sister’s voice telling her to do awful things.
 Can’t sleep, poor performance in school.
-Her mother is really worried and not sure what to do about her.”
+Her mother’s really worried and not sure what to do.”

-Severe depression is not an uncommon reason I see patients in the ER.
-Such cases require a degree of delicacy to manage and the assessments are rarely quick, so I had Katie and her mom moved to a private room to escape the noise of the busy ER.
+Severe depression is not an uncommon reason for patients to come to the ER.
+Such cases require a degree of delicacy to manage, and the assessments are rarely quick, so I had Katie and her mom moved to a private room to escape the noise of the busy ER.
 When I walked in, they were both sitting across the table with masks on (Covid protocol).
-They were both on edge.
+Both were on edge.

-“Hi, you must be Katie.
+I began with my usual intro: “Hi, you must be Katie.
 Sounds like you've had better days."
-This is my usual intro, a laughable understatement to break the ice.
-It worked.
+It's a laughable understatement to break the ice, and it worked.
 Shy smiles gave way to sighs of relieve - they'd come to the right place.
-I continued, “You must be Melissa, Katie’s mom.
-I imagine you've had your hands full with her, eh?
-Well, welcome to the hospital.
+I continued, “You must be Katie’s mom.
+I imagine you've had your hands full with her, haven't you.
+Well, welcome to our little hospital.
 How can I help you today?”

-Melissa launched into the story.
+Her mom launched into the story.
 Katie's sister Trina died tragically three months prior.
 She had epilepsy but didn’t take her anti-seizure medications regularly.
-As a result, she’d been having seizures at home intermittently.
-One summer day she collapsed behind the door of the bathroom, and with the entrance blocked her family couldn’t get to her.
-Emergency services were called, but by the time they broke open the door, she’d been down for over 20 minutes.
-She wasn’t breathing and had no pulse.
-CPR was started immediately and Trina was rushed to the hospital while paramedics tried to resuscitate her.
+As a result, she’d been having seizures at home.
+One summer day she collapsed behind the door of the bathroom.
+With the entrance blocked, her family couldn’t get to her as she convulsed.
+Emergency services were called, but by the time they broke open the door, Trina had been down for over 20 minutes.
+In that time, she had stopped breathing.
+Her pulse stopped too.
+Paramedics immediately started CPR and began a full-scale resuscitation.
+Soon Trina's body was dragged through the shattered doorway, loaded onto a stretcher, and rushed to the hospital.

-The memories hit me like a freight train.
-I’d been paged to the ER for a Code Blue.
-As I raced toward the ambulance bay the unit clerk called out after me, “Fifteen year old female, post-ictal, no pulse.”
-I clearly remember thinking, Fifteen?!
+Paged to the ER for a Code Blue, I raced toward the ambulance bay as the unit clerk shout out, “Fifteen-year-old female, post-ictal, no pulse.”
+I remember thinking, Fifteen?!
 This is going to be bad.
 CPR was underway.
 The attending ER physician was calling out medication orders as paramedics and nurses took turns performing chest compressions.
 The teenage girl - Trina - was laying on the gurney, lifeless.
-Still not breathing; no pulse.
+Still not breathing.
+Still no pulse.
 By the time she arrived in hospital, Trina’s chances of survival were virtually zero, but we still tried everything.
 Between compressions I carefully inserted a breathing tube through her vocal cords and down her windpipe.
 Normally this would cause severe coughing and gagging, but Trina didn’t flinch.
-Her brain wasn’t responding to any stimulation.
-As I looked down at Trina’s lifeless body, I racked my brain over anything else we could do to restart her heart.
-But nothing worked.
-Death was pronounced an hour after she arrived in hospital.
+Her brain wasn’t responding to stimulation.
+As I looked down at Trina’s limp body, I racked my brain over anything else we could do to restart her heart - meds, electrical shocks, fluids.
+We tried everything but nothing worked.
+I pronounced her dead an hour after she arrived in hospital, although she had been gone long before then.

-Back to Katie, I saw firsthand the hell she had been living through.
-All of us on the medical team had been devastated by Trina's death.
-How much more so for a young girl to lose her older sister so traumatically?
+Back to Katie.
+I knew firsthand the hell she had been living through, because all of us on the medical team had been devastated by Trina's death.
+How much more so for a young girl to lose her older sister so tragically?

-Removing my mask - this needed to be a face-to-face conversation - I said, "Listen, I’m not sure if this is proper procedure, but there’s something you need to know.
-I was there when your sister died.”
+Breaking the Covid protocol, I removed my mask - this needed to be a face-to-face conversation.
+“Listen, I’m not sure if I’m allowed to share this, but I was there when your sister died.”

 We were all crying openly now.
 I passed them a tissue box and we each helped ourselves.

-I proceeded to explain that she was suffering from acute grief with episodes of psychosis.
+I proceeded to explain that Katie was currently suffering from acute grief with episodes of psychosis.
 We talked about some medications to help with the emotional pain and what to expect in the coming months.
-Her prognosis - her chance of recover - was excellent, but would take a long time and regular check-ups.
+Her prognosis (chance of recovery) was excellent, but it would take a long time and require regular check-ups.

 “You’re not crazy, my dear.
 Grief, especially after something like this, can do crazy things.
 But we're here to help you through it.”

 After appropriate medical and psychological therapy, Katie's symptoms eventually subsided.
-However, the terrible experience of losing a loved one to a stupid act of rebellion is something that whole family will have to live with for the rest of their lives.
+However, the terrible experience of losing a loved one to a foolish act is something that whole family will have to live with for the rest of their lives.

-We can learn a lot from this tragic story - much more than just the importance of taking anti-seizure medication.
-Trina's death shows us how dangerous rebellion can be.
+There’s much more to learn from this tragic story than just the importance of taking anti-seizure medication.
+Trina’s death shows us how dangerous rebellion can be.

 Teenagers do dumb stuff all the time, little acts of rebellion to assert their independence.
 Driving too fast, jumping from heights, drinking too much, smoking cigarettes, hanging out with the wrong crowd.
-Usually nothing becomes of it - making mistakes is part of growing up!
+Usually nothing becomes of it - making mistakes is part of growing up.
 But any given act of foolishness could have devastating consequences: fatal car crash, drowning, addiction to alcohol or drugs, cancer from smoking, joining criminal gangs.
 Indeed, the consequences of Trina’s actions were deadly.
-And it didn’t end there - her sister suffered terribly because of her foolish actions.

 Be sober-minded.
 Be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 (1 Pet 5:8, ESV)